Tobacco Control

 Les six lauréats vont être reconnus pour leur contribution importante à la lutte antitabac dans leurs pays respectifs.

-• Nearly 80% of the world's more than 1 billion smokers live in low- and middle-income countries.
+• Nearly 80% of the world's 1+ billion smokers live in low- and middle-income countries.

-• About 22,000 women die every year from tobacco-related diseases which are preventable.
+• Around 22,000 women die each year from preventable tobacco-related illnesses.

-• Between 2002 and 2030, tobacco-attributable deaths are projected to double in low and middle income countries (LMICs), including in Africa.
+• Between 2002 and 2030, tobacco-attributable deaths in LMICs — including African countries — are projected to double.

 WHO policies and strategies